tai271828/solvcon-gce/README.md

 $ gce-prepare-conda-packages <bucket_name>
 ```

-The `<bucket_name>` must be `gs://conda-packages/` (it's hard-coded in `solvcon-gce` script).
-Before executing the above command, you need to create the bucket in the [Google Cloud Console](https://console.cloud.google.com).
+The `<bucket_name>` can only be `gs://conda-packages/` (it's hard-coded in `solvcon-gce` script).
+Before executing the above command, you need to create the bucket using [Google Cloud Console](https://console.cloud.google.com).
 Please note that the bucket should be created in the same zone that the `solvcon-gce` tools assume, otherwise additional charges may incur.
 For now it is `asia-east1-c`.

 ## Trouble Shooting